 Engineers are needed to design and implement technologies that will achieve the targets set at COP21 for the reduction of greenhouse gas emissions, and to advance the UN Sustainable Development Goals.

-We have received some 80 letters of support from peak international and national institutions, academies and national commissions to UNESCO.
+We have received more than 80 letters of support from peak international and national institutions, academies and national commissions to UNESCO.